awsdocs/ec2-image-builder-user-guide/doc_source/toe-component-manager.md

 EC2 Image Builder uses the AWS Task Orchestrator and Executor \(AWSTOE\) application to orchestrate complex workflows, modify system configurations, and test your systems without writing code\.
 This application uses a declarative document schema\.
 Because it is a standalone application, it does not require additional server setup\.
 It can run on any cloud infrastructure and on premises\.

 To install AWSTOE, choose the download link for your architecture and platform\.
+If you attach to a VPC endpoint for your service \(Image Builder, for example\), it must have a custom endpoint policy attached that includes access to the S3 bucket for AWSTOE downloads\.
+Otherwise, your build and test instances will not be able to download the bootstrap script \(`bootstrap.sh`\) and install the AWSTOE application\.
+For more information see [Create a VPC endpoint policy for Image Builder](vpc-interface-endpoints.md#vpc-endpoint-policy)\.

 **Topics**
 + [AWSTOE downloads](#toe-downloads)